esther-poniatowski/Massi2022/README.md

 <a id="id"></a>
 ### Modules

-All the modules only contain functions (no script), which are called by the Jupyter notebooks.
+Except for the module `parameters_MF_MB.py`, all the modules only contain functions (no script), which are called by the Jupyter notebooks.
 More details about those modules and functions are available in the code documentation (accessed via `help()`).

-- [ ] `parameters_MF_MB.py` - Defines the parameters of the simulation.
+- [ ] `parameters_MF_MB.py` - Defines the parameters of the simulation and the transition matrices.
 All the parameters are collected in a dictionary, which is provided to the main functions as a default argument (as the module is imported in the preamble of all other files).
 - [ ] `algorithms_MF_MB.py` - Implements the reinforcement learning procedure and the different replay strategies, necessary to perform one trial (behavior + replay).
 - [ ] `simulations_MF_MB.py` - Generates simulations of `n_individuals` (100) agents over `n_trials` (50) trials, in a given environmental condition (deterministic/stochastic).
 Saves data in the appropriate folder.
 - [ ] `analyzes_MF_MB.py` - Extracts relevant features of the data: computes summary statistics, performs statistical analyses...